 13. A Sauna Kit For The Indoors

 I love small saunas.
 Really.
-They are actually quite portable in nature, and if I’m planning to move houses, I would like to have the option of fitting my sauna anywhere, even if time and situation forces me to get a smaller place than I’d love to be in.
+They are quite portable, and if I’m planning to move houses, I would like to have the option of fitting my sauna anywhere, even if time and situation force me to get a smaller place than I’d love to be in.
 And having sauna kits only adds to my convenience so much more.
 Yes, kits are a little heavy on the pocket, but they are a worthy investment.
-I save a lot of man hours working from scratch and can use the energy elsewhere.
+I save a lot of man-hours working from scratch and can use the energy elsewhere.

 More details at cedarbrooksauna.com